 Can I start a meal prep business from home?

-What is the profit margin for meal prep kits?
+What is the average profit margin for meal prep kits?

-Which company has the biggest meal prep service in the world?
+Who is the biggest meal prep company in the world?

-How much should you charge for meal plans?
+How much should you charge for meal prep plans?